Viktor Postol

-Viktor Vasylovych Postol (Віктор Васильович Постол; born 16 January 1984) is a Ukrainian professional boxer who held the WBC light-welterweight title from 2015 to 2016 and challenged twice for the WBO light-welterweight title in 2016 and in 2020.
-As of May 2021, he is ranked as the world's fifth best active light-welterweight by the Transnational Boxing Rankings Board and by BoxRec and fourth by The Ring magazine.
+Viktor Vasylovych Postol (Віктор Васильович Постол; born 16 January 1984) is a Ukrainian professional boxer who held the WBC light-welterweight title from 2015 to 2016.

 Professional career

 Early career

 Postol made his professional debut on 1 October 2007 at the age of 23 against Zsolt Vicze, stopping him in round 2.
 He won his next fourteen bouts fighting in countries Bosnia and Herzegovina, Ukraine, Spain, Russia and Georgia.
 Postol's first significant title fight came in December 2011 against Karen Tevosyan for the vacant WBC Silver International light welterweight title.
 Postol managed to win via unanimous decision to claim the belt.
 He then successfully defended it against Yvan Mendy and DeMarcus Corley.

 After vacating the belt, it was announced in February 2013 that Postol would next fight American boxer Hank Lundy for the vacant WBC International light welterweight title.
 Lundy was originally due to fight Lucas Matthysse, but the fight fell apart.
 Postol won the bout via a 12-round unanimous decision.
 Two judges scored the fight 116-112 and the remaining judge scored it 116-113 all in Postol's favour.
 Before vacating the belt, Postol had managed to retain it against Ignacio Mendoza.

 On 7 November 2013, the World Boxing Council ordered a final eliminator for their super lightweight title, held at the time by unified champion Danny García, which would see Postol fight Turkish boxer Selçuk Aydin (26-2, 19 KOs).
 Before engaging in the eliminator, Postol finished the year with a dominant decision win over tough journeyman Behzod Nabiyev (22-6-1, 16 KOs) at the SportLife club in Kyiv, Ukraine.
 Over 10 rounds, Nabiyev was dropped once in round 4 and twice in the final round.
 The three judges scored all rounds for Postol (100-79).